To cook or not to cook, that is the question when it comes to olive oil.

-Inflammation equals anything bad you’ve read in the history of every health blog ever.
+Inflammation also equals anything bad you’ve ever read in the history of every health blog ever.

 Needless to say, we need to be a little cautious when cooking with oils.

-As fate would have it, my nephews were having a little spat the other day about whether to cook with olive oil or not.
-One likes to sear his meats in olive oil on a high heat because he likes the flavor that it imparts, and the other said to never ever cook anything with olive oil because it damages it.
+As fate would have it, my nephews were having a little spat about whether to cook with olive oil or not.
+One likes to sear his meats in olive oil on a high heat because he likes the flavor it imparts, and the other said to never ever cook anything with olive oil because it damages it.

 They both had valid points.

 So, let’s suss it out to get to the bottom of this oily controversy.

 Below are some of the Fahrenheit smoke points of various oils/fats:

 - Rice Bran oil: 490°